ministryofjustice/opg-use-an-lpa/service-pdf/app/README.md

 Locally this will run at [http://localhost:9004](http://localhost:9004)

-When on staging or live, the url will be available in the PHP Environment variable ``
+When on staging or live, the url will be available in the PHP Environment variable `PDF_SERVICE_URL`

 ## Testing